 National Day of the Deployed dates back to 2006 when Shelle Michaels Aberle approached then North Dakota Governor John Hoeven to support a proclamation for a day to honor those men and women actively serving in the military outside the U.S. Hoeven was the first governor in the United States to recognize deployed troops through a formal proclamation.
 October 26 was chosen as the annual date of observance because it was the birthday of Aberle’s cousin, U.S. Army Lt.
 Col. David Hosna, actively serving in Iraq at the time.

-In 2011, Hoeven, then a state senator, sponsored a resolution designating October 26 as National Day of the Deployed, which passed unanimously.
+In 2011, Hoeven, then a U.S. senator, sponsored a resolution designating October 26 as National Day of the Deployed, which passed unanimously.
 Since then, all 50 states have officially observed the holiday.

 Deployments can last anywhere from 90 days to 15 months.
 Having a loved one actively serving a deployment brings numerous challenges.
 Extended periods of time away from home and not knowing where your loved one may be are just a couple of the stressors.
 Today, take a moment to remember, honor and thank the dedication our deployed military displays for our country.

 Over a boundary dispute, President Polk deployed US troops to Mexico resulting in the U.S. taking sovereignty over present-day Texas and other territories.